What do fiery oranges, sultry yellows, candy-apple reds, quaint cabins, and Gilmore Girl towns all have in common? New England in the fall.

 For accommodations, Vrbo could be your best bet.
 Check out these rentals:

-Tomorrow you’ll be heading into Stowe, Vermont, which will be about a 2hr drive.
-So you won’t have to be up super early to continue your leaf peeping New England adventure!
+Insider Tip: Tomorrow you’ll be heading into Stowe, Vermont, which will be about a 2 hour drive, so you won’t have to be up super early to continue your leaf peeping New England adventure!

 Day 8—Stowe, VT and Smugglers Notch